 In Texas, federal authorities are very likely to add a Conspiracy to Distribute Controlled Substances charge to any drug crime arrest or charge they can – and if they can enhance that conspiracy charge because of firearms or weapons found with a co-conspirator, then they’ll do so.
-(Federal prosecutors have argued with success that even if the defendant swears he or she had no knowledge that an alleged co-conspirator in a drug crime had a gun, it is reasonable for them to assume that the dangers of drugs mean someone will be armed.)
+(Federal prosecutors have argued with success that even if the defendant swears they had no knowledge that an alleged co-conspirator in a drug crime had a gun, it is reasonable for them to assume that the dangers of drugs mean someone will be armed.)
 Enhancing charges means that convictions come with much higher sentences and time behind bars.

 Heroin Death Cases

 Additionally, federal authorities will be anxious to charge conspiracy to distribute controlled substances in cases where someone has died from a drug overdose in a social setting.
-Two friends, for example, who share some heroin at a weekend party with one of them tragically dying from the heroin use, may see the pal or buddy who scored the drug facing federal conspiracy to distribute a controlled substance charges, in addition to other federal drug charges.
+Two friends, for example, who share some heroin at a weekend party, with one of them tragically dying from the heroin use, may see the pal or buddy who scored the drug facing federal conspiracy to distribute a controlled substance charges, in addition to other federal drug charges.

 “Heroin death cases” are well known, for example, on the federal trial docket of the United States District Court for the Eastern District of Texas.
 Heroin death cases can carry a minimum of 20 years in Federal Prison if convicted.

-Today, in North Texas, heroin (particularly black tar heroin) is popular with teens and college students, since it is socially acceptable in many circles; it is priced comparably to marijuana; and it is easy to get.
-High school students in places like Plano, Denton, Louisville, Carrollton, Flower Mound, and other affluent Dallas communities may be at risk of a conspiracy to distribute controlled substances felony charges on any given weekend, if law enforcement authorities were to find and arrest them.
+Today, in North Texas, heroin (particularly black tar heroin) is popular with teens and college students since it is socially acceptable in many circles; it is priced comparably to marijuana, and it is easy to get.
+High school students in places like Plano, Denton, Louisville, Carrollton, Flower Mound, and other affluent Dallas communities may be at risk of a conspiracy to distribute controlled substances felony charges on any given weekend if law enforcement authorities were to find and arrest them.

-Dallas Conspiracy / Distribution of Controlled Substances Defense Lawyer
+Contact A Dallas Conspiracy / Distribution of Controlled Substances Defense Lawyer

 As a former prosecutor turned criminal defense lawyer with over 150 jury trials defending clients against charges brought by district attorneys and U.S. federal prosecutors in Dallas County, Tarrant County, and elsewhere in the State of Texas, Board Certified Criminal Lawyer Michael Lowe not only brings his years of experience to each case, he also dedicates 100% of his law practice to the defense of those being accused of a crime under Texas or federal law.